Jules Dassin: 20th Century-Fox Film and the blacklist years (1948–1953)

-Nevertheless, Zanuck and producer Julian Blaustein hired Dassin as director for 20th Century-Fox Film's Half Angel, a Technicolor comedy starring Loretta Young, scheduled to begin shooting in mid-June 1950.
-Dassin was however replaced by Richard Sale after pressure from Hollywood politics.
+Nevertheless, Zanuck and producer Julian Blaustein hired Dassin to direct one more 20th Century-Fox Film, Half Angel, a Technicolor comedy starring Loretta Young, and scheduled to begin shooting in mid-June 1950.
+However, after political pressure from Hollywood and Washington, D.C., Dassin was replaced by Richard Sale.

-On April 25, 1951, film director Edward Dmytryk, one of the "Hollywood Ten" who had been blacklisted in 1947 after refusing to testify, gave a wilful and revised testimony to the House Committee on Un-American Activities.
-In his revised testimony, Dmyrtyk revealed that the Screen Directors' Guild included seven known Communists.
-That was one of the first times that the Un-American Activities Committee heard of film directors being Communists, because it had previously concentrated on screenwriters in the Screen Writers' Guild.
-Dassin was named as one of the seven directors, along with Frank Tuttle, Herbert Biberman, John Berry, Bernard Vorhaus and Dmytryk himself, who were present at a Communist meeting at Berry's house, for the purpose of electing themselves on the board of directors of the Screen Directors' Guild.
-Dmytryk explained that, at the time, the Communist Party wanted to get as many people as it could on the board of directors of the Screen Directors' Guild, the Screen Writers' Guild and the Screen Actors' Guild, so that they could eventually control the policy of those guilds, particularly in relation to an eventual coalition for the backing of the various unions.
+On April 25, 1951, film director Edward Dmytryk, one of the "Hollywood Ten" who had been blacklisted in 1947 for refusing to answer questions from the HUAC, had a change of heart and decided to cooperate with the Committee and "name names".
+In his revised testimony, Dmytryk revealed that the Screen Directors' Guild included seven known Communists.
+It was one of the first times the HUAC heard of film directors being Communists; up till then, the Committee had concentrated on left-wing writers in the Screen Writers' Guild.
+Dassin was named as one of the seven directors—along with Frank Tuttle, Herbert Biberman, John Berry, Bernard Vorhaus and Dmytryk himself—who had attended a Communist meeting at Berry's house for the purpose of electing themselves to the guild's board of directors.
+Dmytryk explained that, at the time, the Communist Party wanted to get as many people as it could on the board of directors of the Screen Writers' Guild, Screen Actors' Guild, and Screen Directors' Guild in order to eventually control the policy of those guilds, particularly in relation to forging a coalition of the various unions.

-On May 24, 1951, film director Frank Tuttle gave a testimony to the House Un-American Activities Committee.
-He testified that, during the 1930s and 1940s, a group of seven Communists existed within the Screen Directors' Guild.
-Dassin was again named as one of the seven Communist directors, along with Herbert Bieberman, Edward Dmytryk, Bernard Vorhaus, John Berry, Michael Gordon and Tuttle himself.
-Tuttle explained that the purpose of the Communist members in the Screen Directors' Guild was to elect its members to the board of directors, but that only he, Dmytryk and Bieberman had succeeded in being appointed to executive positions, with the help of votes from the seven Communist members.
+On May 24, 1951, Frank Tuttle also gave cooperative testimony to the HUAC.
+He said that during the 1930s and 1940s, a group of seven Communists existed within the Screen Directors' Guild.
+Dassin was again named as one of those seven Communists, along with Herbert Biberman, Edward Dmytryk, Bernard Vorhaus, John Berry, Michael Gordon and Tuttle himself.
+Tuttle explained that the CPUSA's goal was to elect its representatives to the board of directors of the Screen Directors' Guild, but that only he, Dmytryk and Biberman had succeeded in being appointed to executive positions, with the help of votes from the seven Communists in the guild.

-Dassin's name was further mentioned during the Un-American Activities Committee hearings involving actor José Ferrer on May 25, 1951, and film director Michael Gordon on September 17, 1951.
-Dassin was from that point on, officially listed as an identified past or present member of the Communist Party.
+Dassin's name was further mentioned during HUAC hearings for actor José Ferrer on May 25, 1951, and film director Michael Gordon on September 17, 1951.
+From that point on, Dassin was officially identified as a past or present CPUSA member.

 In 1952, after Dassin had been out of work for two years, actress Bette Davis hired him to direct her in the Broadway revue Two's Company.
-The show ran for 90 performances, closing on March 8, 1953, due to Davis' poor health, and Dassin returned to Europe to avoid the issuing of a subpoena to testify before the Un-American Activities Committee.
+The show ran for 90 performances, closing on March 8, 1953, due to Davis' poor health.
+Dassin was then offered a job in France to direct a film.
+He accepted the offer and left the U.S. for good, never having to appear before the HUAC.